shipmight/shipmight/docs/Applications.md

 ![Screenshot of deployment loading](images/applications.release-loading.png)

+The list shows up to 10 last deployments.

 You can follow the container and pod statuses in real-time.
 When the deployment is ready, it should look something like this:

 ![Screenshot of deployment ready](images/applications.release-ready.png)